-following the sale of Castle Water (Southern) Limited outside of the group on 1 April 2020, the former trade receivables of Castle Water (Southern) Limited were transferred into Affinity Water Capital Funds Limited, a fellow group company, as part of the sales proceeds.
+Following the sale of Affinity for Business (Retail) Ltd, now known as Castle Water (Southern) Limited, outside of the group on 1 April 2020, the outstanding trade receivables were transferred into Affinity Water Capital Funds Limited, a fellow group company, as part of the sales proceeds.
 Affinity Water Limited employs a team to collect this outstanding debt and recharges Affinity Water Capital Funds Limited for the services provided.
 These recharges are calculated based on cost to the appointed business.